C. Fred Alford

-Charles Frederick Alford is an American scholar known for his work in moral psychology, psychoanalysis, and social theory.
-He is Distinguished Scholar-Teacher Emeritus at the University of Maryland, College Park, where he taught for thirty-eight years.
-Alford has published extensively on topics such as trauma, evil, and whistleblowing, employing a psychoanalytic approach to explore these subjects.
-His research focuses on classical political theory, political psychology, psychoanalysis, and politics.
-His work explores the psychological roots of morality, trauma, and their impact on nations, societies, and groups.
+Charles Frederick Alford is an American political scientist and scholar known for his work in moral psychology, psychoanalysis, and social theory.
+He is Distinguished Scholar-Teacher Emeritus at the University of Maryland, College Park, where he taught classical political theory for thirty-eight years.

+Alford has authored fifteen books, primarily with academic presses such as Yale University Press, Cornell University Press, and Cambridge University Press.
+His research on the psychological roots of morality and trauma has examined their impact on nations, societies, and groups.

 Early life and education

 Alford earned his Ph.D. in Government from the University of Texas at Austin in 1979 and his B.A. from Austin College in 1969.

 Career

-Alford served as a professor at the University of Maryland, College Park, where he was named a Distinguished Scholar-Teacher.
-In 2009, he was chosen as the best teacher on the College Park campus by the Chancellor Kirwan Award Committee.
-He also received multiple teaching excellence awards from the American Political Science Association and Pi Sigma Alpha.
+Alford joined the faculty at the University of Maryland, College Park in 1979 and was later named a Distinguished Scholar-Teacher.
+In 2009, he received the university's Chancellor Kirwan Undergraduate Teacher of the Year Award.
+He has also received teaching excellence awards from the American Political Science Association and Pi Sigma Alpha.

 Alford co-edited the "Psychoanalysis and Society" series with Cornell University Press and served as executive director of the Association for Psychoanalysis, Culture, and Society for twelve years.
 He was also President of the American Political Science Association's Psychology and Politics section.
-Additionally, he served on the editorial boards of six journals, including Political Psychology and Psychoanalysis, Culture, and Society.
+He has served on the editorial boards of numerous academic journals, including Political Psychology and Psychoanalysis, Culture, and Society.
+He continues to publish and currently serves as a contributing editor for The Montreal Review.